Reviews You Can Rely On

 Credit: Joshua Hutchens

-Both the Blix Vika X and Lectric XP 3.0 have ride qualities dictated by their folding designs, compact geometries, and 20-inch diameter wheels.
+The Blix Vika X and Lectric XP 3.0 have ride qualities dictated by their folding designs, compact geometries, and 20-inch diameter wheels.
 They feel noticeably less stable and steady than the larger wheeled competition, a tradeoff for their folding convenience.
-That said, both bikes come with relatively wide, knobby tires that work well on a range of surfaces, and both come loaded with useful features.
-At the other end of the spectrum, the Blix Packa Genie is a heavy and long cargo bike with a huge carrying capacity.
-It isn't exactly agile but scores well here for its high level of comfort, unflinching stability, smooth ride, and wealth of features.
+Both bikes come with relatively wide, knobby tires that work well on various surfaces and come loaded with useful features.
+At the other end of the spectrum, the Blix Packa Genie is a heavy and long cargo ebike with a huge carrying capacity.
+It isn't exactly agile but scores well here for its high comfort level, unflinching stability, smooth ride, and wealth of features.

 electric commuter bike - the ride1up topped the charts in our range testing thanks in no...